thomasdarimont/spring-labs/spring-boot-javafx/readme.md

 Spring Boot Java FX integration example
 ======================================

-This example application demonstrates how to use Spring-Boot with JavaFX under Java 8.
+Prototypic example on how one could use Spring-Boot with JavaFX under Java 8.

 Run with ```mvn spring-boot:run```